Srikrishna Committee

 and various organisations from throughout Andhra Pradesh.
 On 6 July, Telangana congress legislators and ministers met with the Srikrishna committee and made arguments in favour of the formation of Telangana state.

 It toured all the regions of state extensively and invited people from all sections of the society to give their opinion on the statehood.
-It received over one lakh petitions and representations from political parties, organisations, NGOs and individuals.
-It also held consultations with political parties and general public while also factoring in the impact of recent developments on different sections of people such as women, children, students, minorities, Other Backward Classes, Scheduled Castes and Scheduled Tribes.
+It received over a hundred thousand petitions and representations from political parties, organisations, NGOs and individuals.
+It also held consultations with political parties and the general public, factoring in the impact of recent developments on different sections of society such as women, children, students, minorities, Other Backward Classes, as well as Scheduled Castes and Scheduled Tribes.

 The report was released to the public on the internet on 6 January 2011.